vyoussofzadeh/DICS-beamformer-for-Brainstorm/README.md

 # DICS-beamformer-for-Brainstorm
 This is a DICS beamformer implementation for the Brainstorm (BS) software package.

-The dynamic imaging of coherent sources (DICS) beamformer technique that enables the study of cortical sources of oscillatory activation in frequency-domain (Gross et al., 2001),
+The dynamic imaging of coherent sources (DICS) beamformer technique that enables the study of cortical sources of oscillatory activation in frequency-domain (Gross et al., 2001).

-Gross J, Kujala J, Hamalainen M, Timmermann L, Schnitzler A, Salmelin R. Dynamic imaging of coherent sources: Studying neural interactions in the human brain.
-Proc Natl Acad Sci U S A. 2001;98(2):694–9.

 DICS is a linearly constrained minimum variance beamformer in the frequency domain.
 It estimates the covariance matrix to calculate the spatial filter using the sensor-level cross-spectral density (CSD) matrix and applies the filter to the sensor-level CSD to reconstruct the source-level CSDs of pairwise voxel activations, and this provides coherence measures between the source pairs.

-This implementation has mainly meant to provide robust localization of oscillatory dynamics due to task MEG activations.
+This implementation has mainly focused on localizing iduced activations due to task-MEG resposnes, eg, an overt languge experient.

-Below are details on how to run the DICS-BF in BS,
+# Steps to run the DICS-BF in BS

 1. Add "process_ft_sourceanalysis_DICS_BF.m" to the following BS directory, '../brainstorm3/toolbox/process/functions/'
 2. drag and drop trials responses to the processing window
 <!-- <img src="images/1_screenshot.png" width="500"> -->